top of page

 Aerial view of M8 motorway at Townhead Interchange (1980s)

-Glasgow’s Inner Ring Road was proposed as an urban motorway around the city centre.
-Originally mooted in Robert Bruce’s “First Planning Report” of 1945, formal proposals were not outlined until the "Interim Report on the Glasgow Inner Ring Road" was produced by Scott Wilson Kirkpatrick on behalf of Glasgow Corporation in 1962.
+The Inner Ring Road was a proposed motorway around the city centre of Glasgow.
+Only its north and west flanks were constructed, today part of the M8 motorway between Townhead Interchange and the Kingston Bridge.
+First mooted in Robert Bruce’s “First Planning Report” of 1945, formal proposals were not outlined until the publication of the “Interim Report on the Glasgow Inner Ring Road” in 1962.
+This report, produced by Scott Wilson Kirkpatrick and Partners on behalf of Glasgow Corporation, was the first of many recommending radical solutions to solve the city’s growing traffic problem.

 Key Data